froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 Let's add a short test of the primary navigation molecule to our test suite.

 ### Parameterized tests for components

+We need to use a new spec file for testing the primary navigation molecule.

 Guess what?
 Instead of duplicating our check block, we can use yet another parameter table!
 This means that whenever we write a new spec, we just need to create a new row in a parameter table to get the test running.